GhostInTheToast/GhostCoderV2/README.md

 1. Attempts to extract code-like patterns
 2. Provides helpful suggestions
 3. Shows potential code content when possible

+### Usage Tips
+- Use `--code` when you want guaranteed code generation
+- Use `@filename` to reference specific files for modification
+- Use `--no-apply` when you only want explanations

 ## 📋 Requirements